phongduong/my-portfolio/portfolio/posts/js13k-competition-was-over-this-is-a-lesson-i-learned-from-it.md

 I developed 2 games [Coiner ](http://js13kgames.com/entries/coiner)and [Luon](http://js13kgames.com/entries/luon).
 I limited my self using 4-color palette for game graphic.
 Because of the game's constraint, I couldn't use heavyweight assets like sprite sheet or sound for the games.
 Luckily, Canvas and Web Audio made my life easier and kept games size was under 13kb.

-By developing 2 games with so much constraints like size and colors, I believe that I can do anything in my life with constraints. **Nothing is impossible.**
+By developing 2 games with so much constraints like size and colors, I believe that I can do anything in my life with any constraint. **Nothing is impossible.**